Jisonaayili

 Jisonaayili (or Jisonayili) is a community in Sagnarigu District in the Northern Region of Ghana.
 It is a linear settlement concentrated along the Jisonayili Road that divides the community into two halves.
 The immediate neighboring communities include Kanvili, Gurugu, Chogu-Yapalsi and Kamina Barracks.
 The community is served by a public library located in the Jisonaayili Community Center.
+The community is currently under the Sagnarigu Constituency and represented in Ghana's Parliament by the Hon.
+Atta Issah.